ZupIT/beagle-docs/content/en/home/API/Components/UI/Image/Imagepath.md

 ---
 title: Imagepath
 weight: 293
-description: Here you'll find ImagePath description
+description: You will find here a description of ImagePath.
 ---

 ---